paradisec-archive/nabu/README.md

 * CountryCodes.tab
 * LanguageIndex.tab

-Copy them into the data directory, overwriting the existing files there
+Copy them into the data directory, overwriting the existing files there.

-run the different rake tasks to import them
+Run the following rake tasks to import them (in this order):

     $ rake import:countries
     $ rake import:languages